project-gen3sis/R-package/README.md

 This is the repository for the R-package of the gen3sis engine [project-gen3sis git](https://github.com/project-gen3sis/R-package).

 gen3sis is a spatially-explicit eco-evolutionary mechanistic model with a modular implementation.
-It allows exploring the consequences of ecological and macroevolutionary processes across realistic or theoretical spatio-temporal landscapes.
+It allows exploring the consequences of ecological and macroevolutionary processes across realistic or theoretical spatio-temporal spaces.

 gen3sis is licensed under a [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html) deriving from ETHZ 2020 <doi.org/10.5905/ethz-1007-251> and has package authorship according to: http://epub.wu.ac.at/3269/1/Report114.pdf